jingjipan/revuhub/ARCHITECTURE.md

 * `ReviewUnitTestHelper`
 * These classes allow creation of randomized movie, user, and review objects respectively

+Two unit tests, `UserSearchValidatorUnitTest` and `MovieSearchValidatorUnitTest`, test our exception hierarchy through the validator classes.

 One unit test class exists for each of the public interfaces in the logic layer:

 * Each of these test classes tests all methods in the interface using its implementing class